Is It Safe to Travel to Belarus in 2026?

 ⛔ Do Not Travel

 The U.S. State Department advises against all travel to Belarus or parts of Belarus due to serious safety concerns.
-Key factors: civil_unrest, wrongful_detention.
+Key factors: crime, civil_unrest, other.

 Belarus, officially the Republic of Belarus, is a landlocked country in Eastern Europe.
 It is bordered by Russia to the east and northeast, Ukraine to the south, Poland to the west, and Lithuania and Latvia to the northwest.